lhr-solar/BPS/Docs/source/Hardware/Boards.rst

     * Logic Analyzer Pins (2.54 mm headers)
         * **Description:** The logic analyzer pins serve to easily test the board to check proper functionality of the board.
-        * **Why is it necessary:** This allows for testing to be much easier since we can monitor what occurs to these signal lines through these pins
+        * **Why is it necessary:** This allows for testing to be much easier since we can monitor. what occurs to these signal lines through these pins
         * Justification for selection of specific part: Standard component
         * Associated passives/components: